karthikhosur/italtoken/whitepaper.md

 - **Multi-level Encryption**: All stored transactions use AES-256 encryption at rest and TLS 1.3 for data in transit
 - **Digital Signatures**: Every transaction is signed by the platform using Ed25519 signatures, creating a verifiable audit trail
 - **Immutable Append-only Structure**: Like blockchain, the off-chain ledger only allows adding new records, never modifying existing ones
-- **Regular Cryptographic Attestations**: The platform publishes periodic Merkle tree roots of the off-chain ledger to the blockchain
+- **Regular Cryptographic Attestations**: The CVmine platform publishes periodic Merkle tree roots of the off-chain ledger to the blockchain
 - **Comprehensive Audit Logging**: All administrative actions are logged with tamper-evident mechanisms
 - **Hardware Security Module (HSM) Integration**: Critical cryptographic operations use FIPS 140-2 Level 3 compliant HSMs